pk00095/Unet-with-tensorflow-estimator-API/README.md

 # ground truth mask

-use the (https://github.com/abreheret/PixelAnnotationTool)[pixel Annotation tool] to Annotate the image then create binary mask by thresholding .
+use the [https://github.com/abreheret/PixelAnnotationTool](pixel Annotation tool) to Annotate the image then create binary mask by thresholding .

 example of creating binary mask from the masks created by pixel Annotation Tool: